FujiwaraChoki/MoneyPrinter/EnvironmentVariables.md

     - If you are using Chrome or edge, you can also get the session ID by going to `chrome://settings/cookies/detail?site=tiktok.com` and copying the value of the `sessionid` cookie.

   #### NOTE:
-     The session ID is only valid for a few hours, so you will need to update it regularly.
+     - The session ID is only valid for a few hours, so you will need to update it regularly.
   #### To get the session ID in India
-     if you are from India change the region other than india using vpn  in the TikTok website and then get the session ID .
+     - if you are from India change the region other than india using vpn  in the TikTok website and then get the session ID .

 - IMAGEMAGICK_BINARY: The filepath to the ImageMagick binary (.exe file) is needed.
 Obtain it [here](https://imagemagick.org/script/download.php)

-  -For Windows, the default path is
+    - For Windows, the default path is
           `C:\Program Files\ImageMagick-7.0.11-Q16-HDRI\magick.exe`

 - PEXELS_API_KEY: Your unique Pexels API key is required.
 Obtain yours [here](https://www.pexels.com/api/)